drwiner/3-hour-coding-challenge/README.md

 # siamak-test
 A test for sample work from David R. Winer (drwiner131 at gmail)

+This work was done in less than 3 hours as part of a coding test.

+Assignment: Write a general purpose decision tree classifier from scratch without using any machine learning libraries, ChatGPT, or code from others.
+Use the attached toy data set file to try out your classifier to predict the name of an animal based on its number of legs and color.

 ## Setup:
 #### Using python 3.9.6
 ```